eriksthompson/harryPotterTrie/README.md

-BookAnalysis.py is the main script for the project. pdf_to_text.py is needed for first converting the pdf books into .txt files to input into BookAnalysis.py
+BookAnalysis.py is the main script for the project. book_report.txt is the summarization output of the AI model. pdf_to_text.py is needed for first converting the pdf books into .txt files to input into BookAnalysis.py

 Option 1 counts characters and words and does some basic analysis of average word repeated occurrences.